 The preceding material has focused on the OLS (and FGLS) estimator and tests on a single coefficient.
-The basic results generalize to multiple hypothesis tests, instrumental variables (IV) estimation, nonlinear estimators and generalized method of moments (GMM).
+The basic results generalize to multiple hypothesis tests, instrumental variables (IV) estimation, nonlinear estimators, and generalized method of moments (GMM).

-These extensions are incorporated in Stata, though Stata generally computes test p-values and confidence intervals using standard normal and chisquared distributions, rather than Tand F distributions.
-And for nonlinear models stronger assumptions are needed to ensure that the estimator of β retains its consistency in the presence of clustering.
+These extensions are incorporated in Stata though Stata generally computes test p-values and confidence intervals using standard normal and chi-squared distributions rather than T and F distributions.
+And for nonlinear models, stronger assumptions are needed to ensure that the estimator of β retains its consistency in the presence of clustering.
 We provide a brief overview.

-VIIA.
-Cluster-Robust F-tests
+A. Cluster-Robust F-tests

 Consider Wald joint tests of several restrictions on the regression parameters.
-Except in the special case of linear restrictions and OLS with i.i.d. normal errors, asymptotic theory yields only a chi-squared distributed statistic, say W, that is $\chi^2(h)$ distributed, where h is the number of (linearly independent) restrictions.
+Except in the special case of linear restrictions and OLS with iid normal errors, asymptotic theory yields only a chi-squared distributed statistic, such as W, that is $\chi^2(h)$ distributed where h is the number of (linearly independent) restrictions.

-Alternatively we can use the related F statistic, F = W/h.
+Alternatively, we can use the related F statistic, F = W/h.
 This yields the same p-value as the chi-squared test if we treat F as being $F(h, \infty)$ distributed.
-In the cluster case, a finite-sample adjustment instead treats F as being F(h, G-1) distributed.
-This is analogous to using the T(G-1) distribution, rather than N[0, 1], for a test on a single coefficient.
+In the cluster case, a finite-sample adjustment instead treats F as being F(h, G - 1) distributed.
+This is analogous to using the T(G - 1) distribution rather than N[0,1] for a test on a single coefficient.

-In Stata, the finite-sample adjustment of using the T(G-1) for a t-test on a single coefficient, and using the F(h, G-1) for an F-test, is only done after OLS regression with command regress.
-Otherwise Stata reports critical values and p-values based on the N[0, 1] and $\chi^2(h)$ distributions.
+In Stata, the finite-sample adjustment of using the T(G-1) for a t-test on a single coefficient, and using the F(h,G-1) for an F-test, is only done after OLS regression with command regress.
+Otherwise, Stata reports critical values and p-values based on the N[0,1] and $\chi^2(h)$ distributions.

-Thus Stata does no finite-cluster correction for tests and confidence intervals following instrumental variables estimation commands, nonlinear model estimation commands, or even after command regress in the case of tests and confidence intervals using commands testnl and nlcom.
-The discussion in Section VI was limited to inference after OLS regression, but it seems reasonable to believe that for other estimators one should also base inference on the

-T(G-1) and F(h, G-1) distributions, and even then tests may over-reject when there are few clusters.
+Thus, Stata does no finite-cluster correction for tests and confidence intervals following instrumental variables estimation commands, nonlinear model estimation commands, or even after command regress in the case of tests and confidence intervals using commands testnl and nlcom.
+The discussion in Section VI was limited to inference after OLS regression, but it seems reasonable to believe that for other estimators one should also base inference on the T(G-1) and F(h,G-1) distributions, and even then tests may overreject when there are few clusters.

-Some of the few-cluster methods of section VI can be extended to tests of more than one restriction following OLS regression.
-The Wald test can be based on the bias-adjusted variance matrices CR2VE or CR3VE, rather than CRVE.
-For a bootstrap with asymptotic refinement of a Wald test of $H_0 : \mathbf{R}\boldsymbol{\beta} = \mathbf{r}$, in the b^{th} resample we compute $W_b^ = (\mathbf{R}\hat{\boldsymbol{\beta}}b^ - \mathbf{R}\hat{\boldsymbol{\beta}})'[\mathbf{R}\hat{V}{clu}[\hat{\boldsymbol{\beta}}b^]\mathbf{R}']^{-1}(\mathbf{R}\hat{\boldsymbol{\beta}}b^ - \mathbf{R}\hat{\boldsymbol{\beta}})$.
-Extension of the data-determined degrees of freedom method of Section VID.2 to tests of more than one restriction requires, at a minimum, extension of Theorem 4 of Bell and McCaffrey (2002) from the case that covers $\boldsymbol{\beta}$, where $\boldsymbol{\beta}$ is a single component of $\boldsymbol{\beta}$, to $\mathbf{R}\boldsymbol{\beta}$.
-An alternative ad hoc approach would be to use the $F(h, \overline{v^})$ distribution where $\overline{v^}$ is an average (possibly weighted by estimator precision) of v^ defined in (26) computed separately for each exclusion restriction.
+Some of the few-cluster methods of Section VI can be extended to tests of more than one restriction following OLS regression.
+The Wald test can be based on the biasadjusted variance matrices CR2VE or CR3VE, rather than CRVE.
+For a bootstrap with asymptotic refinement of a Wald test of H_0 : $R\beta = r$, in the b^{th} resample we compute $W_b^ = (R\hat{\beta}b^ - R\hat{\beta})'[R\hat{V}{clu}]\hat{\beta}b^]R']^{-1}(R\hat{\beta}b^ - R\hat{\beta})$.
+Extension of the data-determined degrees of freedom method of Section VID to tests of more than one restriction requires, at a minimum, extension of Theorem 4 of Bell and McCaffrey (2002) from the case that covers β , where β is a single component of β , to $R\beta$.
+An alternative ad hoc approach would be to use the $F(h, v^)$ distribution where v^ is an average (possibly weighted by estimator precision) of v^ defined in Equation 26 computed separately for each exclusion restriction.

-For the estimators discussed in the remainder of Section VII, the rank of $\widehat{V}{clu}[\widehat{\beta}]$ is again the minimum of G-1 and the number of parameters (K).
-This means that at most G-1restrictions can be tested using a Wald test, in addition to the usual requirement that $h \leq K$.
+For the estimators discussed in the remainder of Section VII, the rank of $\hat{V}{clu}[\hat{\beta}]$ is again the minimum of G-1 and the number of parameters (K).
+This means that at most G-1 restrictions can be tested using a Wald test, in addition to the usual requirement that $h \leq K$.

-VIIB.
-Instrumental Variables Estimators
+B. Instrumental Variables Estimators